umbraco/UmbracoDocs/umbraco-heartcore/client-libraries/dot-net-core/README.md

 In this article you can learn more about the .NET client library that you can clone and use with your Umbraco Heartcore projects.

 It is a library for .NET Core and is based on .NET Standard 2.0.
-This means that it can be used on the most .NET frameworks, e.g. UWP, Xamarin.Android, Xamarin.Mac and Desktop .NET 4.6.1.
+This means that it can be used on the most .NET frameworks, for example UWP, Xamarin.Android, Xamarin.Mac and Desktop .NET 4.6.1.

 ## Download and install